Single-use and modular systems will meet demand for rapid implementation at different scales.

-In December 2019, GE Healthcare Life Sciences and the University of Massachusetts Medical School (UMMS) announced that they would install a large-scale viral vector manufacturing facility on the school’s Worcester, MA campus to provide large quantities of high-quality AAV vectors for preclinical research.
+In December 2019, Cytiva and the University of Massachusetts Medical School (UMMS) announced that they would install a large-scale viral vector manufacturing facility on the school’s Worcester, MA campus to provide large quantities of high-quality AAV vectors for preclinical research.
 The 3220-ft2 facility will use a good laboratory practice (GLP) viral vector FlexFactory manufacturing platform.
-GE and UMMS said that the new capacity would help to alleviate the bottleneck of vector supply, as currently researchers potentially wait 12 to 24 months to obtain enough vectors for their research.
+Cytiva and UMMS said that the new capacity would help to alleviate the bottleneck of vector supply, as currently researchers potentially wait 12 to 24 months to obtain enough vectors for their research.
 The facility will be fully operational in 2020 (4).

 New flexible facilities

 “Flexibility enables manufacturers to leverage different technologies and systems in our plants, which can be beneficial when working with different manufacturing platforms and different scales,” says Christopher Murphy, vice-president and general manager for Viral Vector Services at Thermo Fisher Scientific, which acquired viral vector manufacturer Brammer Bio in March 2019.
 The company has been busy expanding, and, in December 2019, it opened a 50,000-ft2 facility in Lexington, MA to provide capacity for the contract development and manufacturing organization (CDMO) to support viral vector development and manufacturing (5).
 In November 2019, the company completed a $6-million expansion of its gene therapy and viral vector services facility in Alchua, FL that doubled the site’s laboratory and warehousing capacity for upstream process development and quality control testing of gene therapy products (6).
 “Logistics and warehousing are vital to the success of our operations.
 We look to leverage centralized warehousing with just-in-time deliveries to our manufacturing plants,” says Murphy.